 To qualify to work for Instacart or Postmates, you’ll need a car (or, in certain neighborhoods in densely populated cities, a bicycle) and a smartphone.
 You’ll also need to be able to pass a background check.
 Read our best food delivery service to work for guide to learn more.

 (Editor’s note: On July 6, 2020, Uber announced that it had purchased Postmates for 2.65B in stock.)

 Unused and unneeded subscriptions cost Americans a fortune every year.
-Truebill and Billshark services use a combination of artificial intelligence and human review to examine your accounts and determine if you’re signed up for anything you’re not using.
+The Truebill services use a combination of artificial intelligence and human review to examine your accounts and determine if you’re signed up for anything you’re not using.

 By canceling unwanted subscriptions to publications, software, and the like, you can save yourself hundreds of dollars per month and dramatically increase your financial wellbeing.
 While you could probably do the work yourself, the fact that you haven’t done it already suggests you might need a hand.
-And that’s where Truebill and Billshark come in.
+And that’s where Truebill comes in.

 The sharing economy has created an explosion in gig work.
 Driving people for Uber or Lyft was one of the first ride-sharing jobs.
 It can also be lucrative, with the best drivers bringing in between $20 and $30 per hour.

 If you like to drive, have a clean driving record, and own a clean and serviceable car, you’ll likely qualify to drive for Uber or Lyft.
 It can be difficult to get requests initially since you won’t have any five-star reviews to bolster your profile.
 But if you provide great customer service on a regular basis, you’ll soon see your business take off.
 Check out our make money driving article to learn more.